What is the value of an effective sales manager to your business?

-If a sales manager withdraws from providing daily-weekly guidance of a team, they are unable to add value to the team, influence productivity, and deliver results then what is their value?
-If they are unable to identify when team members need coaching and importantly unable to monitor their decision-making and barriers with specific customers and sales opportunities what is their value?
+If a sales manager withdraws from providing daily-weekly guidance to a team, they are unable to add value to the team, influence productivity, and deliver results, then What is their value?
+If they are unable to identify when team members need coaching and, importantly, unable to monitor their decision-making and barriers with specific customers and sales opportunities, what is their value?
 Fundamentally they are too removed from the team to be able to add value.

 Therefore your value to the company against payment is not justified.
 A sales manager has made themselves redundant by abdicating all their responsibility as a business unit leader.
-We reiterate a business unit leader, not just a sales manager.
-You are employed to make business decisions, manage business-related matters that occur around the sales team and customers.
+We reiterate a business unit leader not just a sales manager.
+You are employed to make business decisions and manage business-related matters that occur around the sales team and customers.

 Sales management has changed.
 There is an increased emphasis on coaching and that coaching can increase sales by nearly 30%.
 Nothing has a greater impact on the performance of a team.

 Companies can protect themselves from underperforming sales managers by ensuring they have robust sales operational procedures and processes.
 A robust sales process that people must comply with and management of the team is to a pre-defined and measuring system.
 If the sales manager is uncomfortable with those basic business requirements, then the answer is simple.
 They are redundant in that role with the company.